 Imagine growing up without artwork on the walls, minimal paper and no pens but surrounded by bodies, nature, coloured minerals and all sorts of animals with amazing designs.

 Boys and men usually paint one another.
-As there are few mirrors in the region, the affect is in other’s reactions.
+As there are few mirrors in the region, the effect is in other’s reactions.

 The natural pigments are extracted from the soils and clay of the area.
 Red ochre, yellow sulfur, white kaolin, white limestone and grey ash are common minerals in the area.
 Certain clay deposits are sacred to the tribes.